The referral process

 If you require transport to or from Bishopton Radio Iodine Cat Centre we can put you in touch with a pet ambulance who can collect your cat from your house.

-After treatment your cat will usually stay with us usually for two weeks as an in-patient to fully recover and allow radiation levels to decrease.
+After treatment your cat will usually stay with us for seven days as an in-patient to fully recover and allow radiation levels to decrease.
 They will receive round the clock care from our dedicated and experienced team. the accommodation has recently been expanded and enriched for each patient.

 We will update you regularly while your cat is with us, so you can see how they are progressing in our care.